Quarterpie3141/Kubernetes-install-script/README.md

 - Ensure you have an active internet connection.
 - Check if the necessary ports are open on your firewall(`ufw status`).
 - Verify that the correct Kubernetes and container runtime versions are specified.
-- Use `kubectl get pods -n kube-system` and `kubectl describe pod -n kubesystem <pod-name>` to troubleshoot any failed components.
+- Use `kubectl get pods -n kube-system` and `kubectl describe pod -n kube-system <pod-name>` to troubleshoot any failed components.
 - If all else fails then follow the [quick start guide](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) manually